ignaciocases/Cappuccino-Templates-for-Xcode-4.x/README.md

 Note
 ----
 These templates & this description is related to **Xcode version >=4.3**!
-It's the first version that comes with a single bundle installation instead of an */Developer/* installation folder of 'older' Xcode versions.
+It's the first version that comes with a single bundle installation instead of a */Developer/* installation folder of previous Xcode versions.

 Links & Resources
 -----------------